The Finnish special library Celia

 Since Pratsam’s distribution solutions and DAISY players for computer and mobile devices have been supplied, more and more Celia subscribers have switched from borrowing CDs to digital distribution.

-Counted up until the end of 2015, Celia has distributed nearly half a million accessible publications over the Internet, and this number equates to more than 20 percent of total borrowing.
+Up until year 2015 over a half million audiobooks were delivered over the internet and the amount of books via the internet is over 50 percent of the total amount.
 This in turn has led to substantial savings for the library, in regard to copying and postage costs.

-During autumn 2015, Celia introduced a Pratsam Reader App to subscribers that could be used with iOS or Android mobile devices.
+During autumn 2015, Celia introduced the Pratsam Reader App for iOS or Android mobile devices.
 Over the space of one and a half months, 1.000 subscribers downloaded the Pratsam Reader App.

 An impartial, third party has evaluated the security of the online services available through Celia (provided by Pratsam) and determined that they are of a high quality and secure.